MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 **Stage 3** We may proceed with some or all of the following actions:

 1. Visually inspect the marginal posterior distributions of interest.
 Possible plots are

-a) Marginal posterior density or probability plots if analytical (have a known equation) or asymptotic methods are used.
+   1. Marginal posterior density or probability plots if analytical (have a known equation) or asymptotic methods are used.

-b) Marginal posterior histograms (or density estimates) for continuous variables and bar charts for discrete or categorical variables.
+   1. Marginal posterior histograms (or density estimates) for continuous variables and bar charts for discrete or categorical variables.

-c) Boxplots of the marginal posterior distributions
+   1. Boxplots of the marginal posterior distributions

-d) Bivariate posterior plots (e.g contour plots) to identify and study correlations.
+   1. Bivariate posterior plots (e.g contour plots) to identify and study correlations.

 2. Calculate posterior summaries (means, medians, standard deviations, correlations, quantiles) and 95% or 99% credible intervals (what Bayesian Inference uses instead of Confidence Intervals).